0x4c756e61/Discord-ElectronX/README.md

 ## Running discord under nearly any electron version

 ### But what electron version is discord currently running under ?
-Currently discord is running electron version 13
+Currently discord stable is running electron version 22.3.2

 ### Using custom electron versions